- Sermon Notes

 ILLUS – Infomercials

-- In so many ways, life can feel like an infomercial purchase.
+1. In many ways, life can feel like buying a “must-have” product from an infomercial.

-- You take the plunge thinking it will be different this time, this time it is going to work.
-It is worth the money, only to get burned.
+2. You take the plunge thinking it will be different this time because this time it’s going to work.

-- It is easy to get jaded by life.
+6. The truth is it’s easy to feel jaded by life.

-- Tonight, we are going to look at two verses from Proverbs 3 which will answer these fundamental questions.
+8. Tonight, we are going to look at two verses from Proverbs 3 which will answer these thought-provoking questions.

-Transition – In these two verses we discover “Who” to trust, “How” to trust, and the “Promise” given to those who apply these words of wisdom.
+Transition – In these two verses we discover “Who” to trust, “How” to trust, and the “Promise” given to those who apply these words of wisdom to their lives.
 First question, “Who to trust?”

 A. With all of your heart

-2. The word for trust means “to lay helpless, facedown, at the mercy of another”.
+1. The word for trust means “to lay helpless, facedown, at the mercy of another.”

-APPL – This level of trust stands firm and declares with a resolute heart, “I will trust the Lord. . .”
+APPL – This kind of trust stands firm and declares with a resolute heart, “I will trust the Lord. . .”

 Philippians 4:19, And my God shall supply all your needs according to His riches in glory in Christ Jesus.

-- When I am afflicted, abandoned, or persecuted
+• When I am afflicted, feel abandoned, or am persecuted for my faith in Jesus Christ.

 2 Corinthians 4:7-9, But we have this treasure in earthen vessels, that the surpassing greatness of the power may be of God and not from ourselves; we are afflicted in every way, but not crushed; perplexed, but not despairing; persecuted, but not forsaken; struck down, but not destroyed.